 Mental health affects everyone.
 Each year, 1 in 4 people experience a form of mental distress in England.
 At Sticker it, we want to help generate awareness and visibility for the amazing charities that create safe spaces for people living with a form of mental distress.

-For this year’s Mental Health Awareness Week, we are thrilled to be teaming up with Changes Bristol, a Bristol-based, peer-led charity established in 2003.
+For this year’s Mental Health Awareness Week, we at Sticker it are thrilled to be teaming up with Changes Bristol, a Bristol-based, peer-led charity established in 2003.
 Changes Bristol is community-led, supporting those currently experiencing any form of mental health issues and helps them to reach mental wellbeing.

 The charity is largely volunteer-based and receives minimal funding from Bristol City Council.
 At Sticker it, we are amazed by the work they do and will:

 Donate £1 for every order placed with us during Mental Health Awareness Week, 10th 16th May to Changes Bristol

 – include mental health biodegradable sheet labels with every order

 In the lead-up to this, we got to meet Alex Henden, Changes Bristol’s Development and Events Manager, who took the time to chat with us about the charity’s mission, the challenges faced during COVID-19 and all things mental health.